DEBATE OVER IRB and Action Research

 The subject of action research is the researcher and, as such, the person is in full control and is aware of any risks and gives full consent.

-The actions taken are part of the person's job and the workplace has in its own norms, rules, and regulations that determine what is and is not a part of the work.
-The action researcher needs to get approval for all actions by their immediate supervisors.
+The actions taken are part of the person's job, and the workplace has its own norms, rules, and regulations that determine what is and is not a part of the work.
+The action researcher needs to get approval for all actions from their immediate supervisors.